 If your volume of goods does not allow you to fill a container fully or partially, you may be interested in opting for a shared container.
 Groupage - as this is called - allows you to load your goods in one container along with those of other exporters.
 In this way, you will be able to reduce your costs substantially.

 Regardless, if you wish to avoid bringing your goods into contact with other products, or if your volume allows you to ship a container to Mexico completely loaded, then we recommend a full container.
 In that case, we are talking about 10 standard pallets in a 20-foot container, or 21 standard pallets in a 40-foot container.
-Keep in mind that the dimensions of a standard pallet are 1.2 metres by 1 metre.
+Keep in mind that the dimensions of a standard pallet are 1.2 meters by 1 meter.

-- Veracruz The port of Veracruz - also known as the Great Port of Mexico - is one of the country's most attractive tourist destinations, as well as its most important commercial port, with an annual flow of goods that approaches 20 million tons.
+The port of Veracruz - also known as the Great Port of Mexico - is one of the country’s most attractive tourist destinations, as well as its most important commercial port, with an annual flow of goods that approaches 20 million tons.

 The port provides service to 11 shipping lines that transport numerous commodities, covering the world’s principal commercial routes every week.
 As well, it boasts 12 piers (1,2,4 Banda Norte, 4 Banda Sur, 5,6,7, Muelle de la T.U.M., Muelle de cementos, 8, Muelle de contenedores y Muelle de la T) whose depths vary from 27 to 42 feet.